TheresaLui/SelfHelpContent_v2/articles/servicehealth-virtualmachines/classiccompute-virtualmachines-virtualmachinecrashed-noendtime.md

 # Your virtual machine restarted due to an operating system fault

 <!--issueDescription-->
-At <!--$startTime--> startTime <!--/$startTime--> UTC, your virtual machine <!--$resourceName--> resourceName <!--/$resourceName--> became unavailable due to an operating system fault.
+At <!--$startTime--> startTime <!--/$startTime--> UTC, your virtual machine <!--$resourceName--> resourceName <!--/$resourceName--> became unavailable due to a guest operating system fault.
 RDP and SSH connections to your virtual machine, or requests to any services running inside your virtual machine may have failed.
 <!--/issueDescription-->

 To avoid data corruption operating system stops execution once it detects a serious error condition.
 Operating system might stop for many different reasons: a reference to a memory address that causes an access violation, an unexpected exception or trap, a faulting kernel mode driver and so on.
 Details about the cause of the error are written to the system log.